Jon-Totorica19/RISC-V-Pipelined-CPU/README.md

 ```

 **Prediction outcome:**
-- **Correct prediction:** 0 penalty cycles
+- **Correct prediction, not taken:** 0 penalty cycles — the sequentially fetched instruction was correct
-- **Misprediction:** 2-cycle flush (IF and ID stages flushed via ID/EX flush)
+- **Correct prediction, taken:** 1 penalty cycle — `predict_taken=1` fires in ID and immediately redirects the PC to the branch target, but the instruction already in IF (fetched at PC+4 before the prediction was known) must be discarded; only IF/ID is flushed
+- **Misprediction:** 2-cycle penalty — the PC is redirected in EX; both IF/ID and ID/EX are flushed, discarding the two instructions already fetched down the wrong path

-No branch target buffer (BTB) is needed because the branch target is computed in the ID stage alongside the prediction — both are available at the same time.
+No branch target buffer (BTB) is needed because the branch target (PC + imm) is computed in the ID stage alongside the prediction — both are available at the same time.

-**Jump instructions (JAL/JALR)** always flush the ID/EX register (1 fetched instruction discarded) since the target is not known until EX.
+**Jump instructions (JAL/JALR)** have a 2-cycle penalty, the same as a misprediction.
+Unlike branches, jumps are not fed through the branch predictor — the PC redirect only happens when the jump reaches EX (`id_ex_Jump=1`).
+At that point two wrong instructions have already entered the pipeline (PC+4 in ID, PC+8 in IF).
+The branch_flush_unit fires and flushes both IF/ID and ID/EX, discarding both.

 The branch flush unit fires on:
 ```